FAQ – Sol Soils

 • Q: Should I be fertilizing in Sol Soils potting mixes?

 • A: Yes!
-We designed our soils to have the structure, drainage (lower total water retention), oxygen flow (aerobic environment), and drought tolerant tendencies (using high quality soil conditioners that keep water from pooling, but available to the roots for longer periods between waterings) to increase the likelihood of your plant thriving.
-That being said, everyone has a different preferred fertilizing regimen and feeding regularly with the rest of your collection with products that provide both micro & macro (NPK) nutrients is your best bet for long-term success!
+We designed our potting mixes to have the structure, drainage (lower total water retention, but slower to truly dry all the way out), oxygen flow (aerobic environment), and drought tolerant tendencies (using high quality soil conditioners that keep water from pooling, but available to the roots for longer periods between waterings) to increase the likelihood of your plant thriving.

 • Q: How should I water a chunky or gritty potting mix?